davidfgold/Gold_et_al-Power-and-pathways/README.md

 2. copy the TestFiles folder from the regionalDefection directory
 3. upload the Pareto Approximate fronts from each regional defection optimization
 4. compile WaterPaths with "make gcc"
-5. use make_RDM_tables.sh to create tables for each DU SOW (note this will take a significant amount of memory)
+5. use make_RDM_tables.sh to create tables for each DU SOW (note this method of parallelization may not suit all clusters and final tables will take a significant amount of memory, this may require using a python script similar to reeval.py)
 6. peform DU reevaluation using the python_reevaluation.sh bash file (will need to be edited for the cluster being used)